 - Seasonal employment

-Factors which play a role in consistent periods of unemployment include weather, temporary work projects, or waiting for the employer to win bids for work.
+Factors that play a role in consistent periods of unemployment include weather, temporary work projects, or waiting for the employer to win bids for work.
 While employed, it is not uncommon for these employees to work a lot of overtime.
 One would think that this would not be the case.

 For instance, construction or shutdown work may require long hours to accomplish a project before the deadline.
 So, employees may receive a lot of overtime income, but when the work is complete, there is a layoff.
 Some employees use this time sort of like a vacation.